Council Members

 Click here for a historical list of previous California Arts Council members.

-Chelo sits on the Board of Trustees executive committee of the Vincent Price Art Museum.
-She was appointed to the California Arts Council by the Speaker of the Assembly, Anthony Rendon, in March of 2020.
-Her term expires in 2024.
-Beginning January 1, 2022, Chelo serves as Vice Chair of the Council.
+Leah was appointed to the California Arts Council by Governor Gavin Newsom in January of 2023.
+Her term expires in 2027.
+Beginning January 1, 2024, Goodwin serves as Vice Chair of the Council.

 Gerald Clarke